redicides/redicides/README.md

 # 👋 Hey there

-I'm dan, a biochemistry major that also happens to be a full stack developer (albeit not a very good one).
+I'm a biochemistry major that also happens to be a full stack developer (albeit not a very good one).

 ## 🧰 Tech Stack